Carolyn Sue: Biomedical research

 Sue has published on the potential of mitochondrial donation as a potential strategy to tackle hereditary mitochondrial diseases.
 Mitochondrial donation allows the replacement of defective mitochondria with healthy mitochondria in an unborn child, with requires the use assisted reproductive technologies to conceive a child from the genetic material of three persons.
 However, as mitochondrial DNA contributes only to cellular bioenergetics and not any other characteristics of the child, the oocyte donor (i.e., the mitochondria donor) does not contribute to a child's unique genomic identity.
 In 2022, Maeve's Law was passed by the Australian Parliament to legalise mitochondrial donation.
 Sue's future work will likely involve preparing and supporting her patients if they choose to undergo the procedure.

 Awards and recognition

 In 2016, Sue was awarded a Presidential Award by the International Parkinson's Disease and Movement Disorder Society.
 In 2019, Sue was part of the Queen's Birthday Honours List and awarded a Member of the Order of Australia for significant services to medicine.

-Sue is currently the Executive Director of the Kolling Institute of Medical Research, Board Member for the Brain and Mind Centre, and Professor of Neurology at the University of Sydney.
+Sue is currently the executive director of the Kolling Institute of Medical Research, board member for the Brain and Mind Centre, and Professor of Neurology at the University of Sydney.
 She is also Founder and Director of the Centre of Excellence for Parkinson's Disease and Movement Disorders, Director of Neurogenetics, Director of the Mitochondrial Disease Clinic, Director of the Genetic Movement Disorders Clinic, Director of the Hereditary Spastic Paraplegia Clinic, and Director of the Advanced Therapies for Parkinson's Disease Clinic at the Royal North Shore Hospital.
+In 2020 Sue was awarded Academy elects 28 new Fellows.
+Carolyn Sue clinician scientist highly recognised with all the research work done.
+Prof. Carolyn Sue was awarded $1.2 million for work done in precision diagnosis & patients with mitochondrial disease.